-Tomatoes and peppers may show signs of magnesium deficiency late in the season when their leaves begin to yellow between the leaf veins and fruit production decreases.
-Whether you will get more and/or larger fruits will depend on many things besides applying Epsom salts, but using them before the plants start to decline, does seem to have some benefit.
+Tomatoes and peppers might show signs of magnesium deficiency late in the season when their leaves begin to yellow between the leaf veins and fruit production decreases.
+Whether your plants produce more and/or larger fruits will depend on many things besides applying Epsom salts, but using it before the plants start to decline does seem to have some benefit.

-Either mix in 1 tablespoon of Epsom salts into the soil at the bottom of the planting hole when setting out transplants or mix 1 tablespoon in a gallon of water and water the seedling.
+Either mix in one tablespoon of Epsom salts into the soil at the bottom of the planting hole when setting out transplants or mix one tablespoon in a gallon of water and water the seedling.

-Follow-up with a foliar spray of 1 tablespoon per gallon of water when the plants start to flower and again when the young fruits start to form.
+Follow up with a foliar spray of one tablespoon per gallon of water when the plants start to flower and again when the young fruits start to form.
 Test it on a few plants and see if you can tell the difference as the season goes along.

 This is a home gardening remedy and there are as many formulas for application as there are home gardens.
 Some gardeners only add Epsom salts at planting time.
 Others like to water or foliar feed with Epsom salts every other week.
-When spraying directly on the leaves, use a more dilute solution, mixing only 1 teaspoon of salts per gallon of water, because it is not known for sure whether excess salts will build up in the soil or run off into the water supply.
-And finally, some gardeners simply use the Epsom salts when they remember.
+When spraying directly on the leaves, use a more dilute solution, mixing only one teaspoon of salts per gallon of water, because it is not known for sure whether excess salts will build up in the soil or run off into the water supply.
+And finally, some gardeners simply use the Epsom salts when they remember to do so.

 “Coffee Grounds, Eggshells and Epsom Salts in the Home Garden.”
 Umn.Edu, https://extension.umn.edu/manage-soil-nutrients/coffee-grounds-eggshells-epsom-salts